 In terms of particular needs, the University’s Inclusion team can provide appropriate guidance and support should any students require reasonable adjustments to be made because of a recognised prevailing disability, medical condition, or specific learning difference.

 Our Careers and employability service is there to help you make decisions and plan the next steps towards a bright future.
 From finding work or further study to working out your interests, skills and aspirations, they can provide you with the expert information, advice and guidance you need.

 Graduates are very successful in securing teaching appointments at the end of their studies.
-Many take up employment in one of our partnership schools and go on to inspire and mentor students.
+Many take up employment in one of our partner schools.

 Fees & funding